 RAINN: Rape, Abuse, and Incest National Network online hotline: rainn.org

 United Way Crisis Helpline: 1-800-233-4357 or 1-800-233-HELP

 If you would like more details regarding these resources, please contact the Winston-Salem Police Department Victim Assistance Unit at 336-773-7741 or 336-773-7860.

-The Domestic Violence Unit (DVU) of the Winston-Salem Police Department assists victims and their families with any issues resulting from domestic violence.
-The DVU can assist with information regarding obtaining a restraining order, information regarding temporary shelter, or any other concerns regarding domestic violence.
-Please feel free to contact the DVU Monday through Friday, 8 a.m. to 5 p.m., at (336)773-7860 or (336)773-7741.
+The Victim Assistance Unit (VAU) of the Winston-Salem Police Department assists victims and their families with issues resulting from domestic violence.
+The VAU can assist with information regarding: obtaining a restraining order, temporary shelter, Crime Victim Compensation, counseling referrals, or other concerns regarding domestic violence.
+Please feel free to contact the VAU Monday through Friday, 8:00 a.m. to 5:00 p.m., at 336-773-7860 or 336-773-7741.
 Dial 911 for emergencies.

 Definition of Domestic Violence

 In North Carolina, a domestic relationship is defined as:

 - A current or former dating relationship.

 - A current or former roommate or household member.

 The crimes that can be committed in a domestic relationship range from assault, simple assault, assault on a female, harassing phone calls, communicating threats, protective order violations, and many others.
 It is important to note that domestic violence includes verbal, emotional and psychological abuse.